-According to a news report posted on nytimes.com, America is struggling to protect motorists, pedestrians, and cyclists from fatal accidents, unlike other wealthy, first world nations.
+According to a news report from the New York Times, America is struggling to protect motorists, pedestrians, and cyclists from fatal accidents, unlike other wealthy, first world nations.

 United States Diplomat Dan Langenkamp tragically lost his wife to a tragic cycling accident.
 His wife was cycling home from their sons’ elementary school when she was hit and killed by a semi-tractor-trailer truck.
 One thousand people assembled on the National Mall to remember Sarah Debbink Langenkamp.
 According to the report, Sarah was the third State Department foreign service officer to be struck and killed while biking or walking in the Washington D.C. area in 2022.